 Go ahead and put away that hand mixer!
 It’s time for the spatula.
 Use the spatula to fold in your extract and egg, as to not over-beat your egg.

 Voila!
 You’re ready to pour your chocolate mint pie filling into your Oreo crust!

-Notice that you are using your oven twice—once to blind bake the pie crust, and again with your filling.
-Note that the temperature should be at 350 degrees Fahrenheit for the blind bake, but only 325 degrees Fahrenheit for baking the whole pie.
+Notice that you use your oven twice—once to blind bake the pie crust, and again with your filling.
+Note that the temperature should be at 350°F for the blind bake, but only 325°F for baking the whole pie.